Almost Famous: Critical response

 In his review for Newsweek, David Ansen wrote, "Character-driven, it relies on chemistry, camaraderie, a sharp eye for detail and good casting."
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Every Cameron Crowe film is, in one way or another, about romance, rock & roll, and his romance with rock & roll.
 This power ballad of a movie, from 2000, also happens to be Crowe's greatest (and most personal) film thanks to the golden gods of Stillwater and their biggest fan, Kate Hudson's incomparable Penny Lane."

 Entertainment Weekly gave the film an "A−" rating and Owen Gleiberman praised Crowe for depicting the 1970s as "an era that found its purpose in having no purpose.
 Crowe, staying close to his memories, has gotten it, for perhaps the first time, onto the screen."
 In his review for the Los Angeles Times, Kenneth Turan praised Philip Seymour Hoffman's portrayal of Lester Bangs: "Superbly played by Philip Seymour Hoffman, more and more the most gifted and inspired character actor working in film, what could have been the clichéd portrait of an older mentor who speaks the straight truth blossoms into a marvelous personality."
 However, in his review for The New York Observer, Andrew Sarris felt that "none of the non-musical components on the screen matched the excitement of the music.
 For whatever reason, too much of the dark side has been left out."
 Desson Howe, in his review for The Washington Post, found it "very hard to see these long-haired kids as products of the 1970s instead of dressed up actors from the Seattle-Starbucks era.
 I couldn't help wondering how many of these performers had to buy a CD copy of the song and study it for the first time."

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 9th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).

 Publication of Rolling Stone article

-In 2021, Rolling Stone published the article “Stillwater Runs Deep!” by "William Miller," backdated to August 30, 1973.
+In 2021, Rolling Stone published the article "Stillwater Runs Deep!" by "William Miller", backdated to August 30, 1973.